FlowFuse/flowfuse/docs/install/local/stacks.md

 ## Upgrading Node-RED

-By default, FlowForge 0.3 will use Node-RED 2.2.x - which is installed when FlowForge is installed.
+FlowForge supports Node-RED 2.2.x and later for creating stacks.

 As new versions of Node-RED are released, the following steps can be used to make them available within FlowForge.